rian39/notes/bratton_stack_2016.md

 They are a different but possibly equally powerful and important form.
 41

-A working technical definition of _plaform_, in general, may include references to a _standards-based technical-economic systems that simultaneously distributes interfaces through their remote coordination and centralizes their integrated control through that same coordination_.
+A working technical definition of _platform_, in general, may include references to a _standards-based technical-economic systems that simultaneously distributes interfaces through their remote coordination and centralizes their integrated control through that same coordination_.
 42

 What I call platform logics  ...

-The Stack is a platform, or, more accurately, a combination of platofmrs.
+The Stack is a platform, or, more accurately, a combination of platforms.
 42.

 Etymology of platform p43;

 chapter 41-72 is about platforms

+'rigorous standardization of the scale, duration, and morphology of their essential components' (47).

+The Stack may represent an epochal enclosure of the planet under an absolutist regime of algorithmic capital, or the fragility of its totality may force new breaks 72

+Cloud Layer chapter around 127 --- has sections on major platforms such as amazon, google, Facebook, etc

+Next to states and markets, platforms are a third form, coordinating through fixed protocols while scattering free-range _Users_ watched over in loving if also disconcertingly omniscient grace.
+328

+Platforms are emergent systems that are informed by power.
+357

+All stacks are platforms, but not all platforms are stacks.
+Ultimately platforms can be seen not only as a technical modle but also an institutional form along with states and markets.
+374